 Check Out Websites

 Now that you have a pretty good idea of what type of job you might enjoy, it is time to start researching a number of companies.
-A great place to start is by looking at a variety of websites of the businesses that interest you most.
+Aside from job search sites, a great place to start is by looking at a variety of websites of the businesses that interest you most.
 Start with a company’s About Us page to learn about its values, goals and mission statement.
 If there is a company blog, browse through some of the posts and get a sense of the language that they use.
 If the writing is stiff and formal, the managers and atmosphere might be the same way.

 A company that does a great job of setting realistic expectations for future employees and partners is Amway.
 A global leader in health and beauty, Amway’s site features information about the history of the company, the founders, available jobs, what they stand for and much more.
 If you are hoping to find a position that you can do from the comfort of your dorm room or apartment, Amway might be the perfect choice for you—the company hires Independent Business Owners to sell their high quality products, typically on your own schedule.